janlelis/idiosyncratic-ruby.com/source/posts/55-struggling-four-equality.html.md

 ### `===` Fancy Equality

-Implicitely used for `case` statements.
+Implicitly used for `case` statements.
 Usually like `==`, but can also mean that something has some kind of relationship, like being [some kind of a class](https://github.com/janlelis/sig/blob/v1.0.1/lib/sig.rb#L108-L129).

 ## Equality Implementations for Core Classes